steltenpower/ElementarySchoolGimmicks/README.md

 But number naming is a little bit more complex than that.
 To figure that out:
 ![naming tens and ones v2](https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/getallenuitspreker.jpg)

 Which together with the notion of needing physical constraints for how layers can be moved relative to each other, resulted in the [full digital design](https://github.com/steltenpower/ElementarySchoolGimmicks/blob/master/getal_in_letters_v0.svg) (though the on/off of the trema, so "e" or "ë" is not taken into account yet).
-Of course we need a english version as well, where "for-teen" and "twenty-four" show there's complexity in the order of things.
+Of course we need a english version as well, where "for-teen" and "twenty-four" show there's irregularity in the order of things in that language too.

 ### Add and substract, shown as 2 directions along the same scale:
 The first reasonable paper prototype: ![add and substract](https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/IMG_20230328_233125596.jpg)